epage/epage.github.io/blog/talks/2025-05-14-performance.md

 ???

-When looking at why things are slow, the way to improve things can be indirect.
+When looking at why things are slow, the way to improve things can be **indirect**.
 Work from one team might unexpectedly unblock improvements of interest to another team.

-For example, what if I said that T-lang moving forward with implicit `mod` statements could speed up `cargo test`?
+For example, what if I said that **T-lang moving forward with implicit `mod` statements** could speed up `cargo test`?

 ---
 ## Unexpected Improvements